Here we include an Indigo Dye Recipe and a little about the history of this ancient dye.

-- When you are happy the shade, lift out and squeeze out excess liquor.
+- When you are happy with the shade, lift out and squeeze out excess liquor.
 Thoroughly wash your dyed fibre in a bowl to which two tablespoons of vinegar have been added, rinse it well and hang it out to dry.

 Unless you are intending to dye all 3 kg at once, you will not need to add all the indigo stock solution at the beginning.
 As your dye bath gets depleted (i.e. the blue does not get darker) you can add more stock solution.
 If the vat bath turns blue, it means there is free oxygen in it, so add more spectralite, one teaspoonful at a time, and let the vat rest for 15-20 minutes after each addition.
 The vat will keep for 2-6 weeks if you cover it and add additional spectralite to reduce any introduced oxygen (add about 1 teaspoon at a time).
 Store the vat in a warm place if possible.

 - Spectralite (thiourea dioxide) can be unpleasant.
 Handle it carefully and do not inhale it.
 Working outdoors and carefully measuring with spoons will help.
 Be cautious if there is a breeze, as the powder becomes airborne easily.
 This chemical can ignite, so keep it away from sparks, fire etc. Store in a labelled covered dark glass jar away from children or other unsuspecting people or pets.

 - Indigo powder adheres to your skin.
 Wear rubber gloves and old clothes.